Roswell, Georgia: Public libraries

 Atlanta-Fulton Public Library System operates the Roswell Branch and the East Roswell Branch.

-Sports

-The Chess Club and Scholastic Center of Atlanta, founded by GM Ben Finegold, is located in Roswell.

 Parks and recreation

-The city maintains more than 900 acre of parkland, as well as three historic house museums.
+The city maintains more than 900 acre of parkland, as well as three historic house museums that are former plantations.

 A branch of the Chattahoochee River National Recreation Area, a component of the National Park System, is located in Roswell at Vickery Creek.

 Education

 Public schools

 Roswell's local public schools are part of the Fulton County School System.